Identifying a conifer tree

-Conifers are collectively referred to as softwoods, and botanists classify them as gymnosperms.
-The word gymnosperm, from the Greek gymnos (naked) and sperma (seed), means "naked seed".
-This refers to the fact that conifer seeds are not contained in fruit tissue like apple seeds are, for example.
-Instead, the seeds are borne on scales, which are grouped together to form cones, hence the name conifer, or cone bearing.
-Conifers generally have persistent foliage consisting of needles or scales.
-However, as with any biological classification, exceptions do exist.
+Conifers, commonly known as softwoods, are classified by botanists as gymnosperms.
+The term “gymnosperm” comes from the Greek words gymnos (naked) and sperma (seed), and means “naked seed,” reflecting the fact that, unlike apple seeds, for example, conifer seeds are not contained in fruit tissues.
+Instead, the seeds are borne on scales, which are grouped together to form cones, hence the name “conifer,” meaning “cone bearing.”
+Conifers generally have persistent foliage consisting of needles or scale leaves.
+As with any biological classification, however, there are exceptions to these general characteristics (e.g., tamarack, which is a deciduous conifer because it loses it needles each fall but bares cones).

 -